HOOU-TUHH/Pontifex-Hugo/README.md

 The current version of pontifex assumes that you provide a file `nodes/xxx/xxx.tex` for each node, i.e., a `TeX`-file containing the content for each notes-section.
 This file will be parsed to `html` using `pandoc` during the creation process.
 User-specific macros are stored centrally in the file `nodes/packages.tex`.
+We suggest to refrain from using user-specific macros as `pandoc` may be struggling to resolve the macros.
+You may find [de-macro](https://ctan.org/pkg/de-macro) helpful for automatized resolution of TeX-macros.

 #### YouTube Videos

 YouTube Videos are included via the `youtube` shortcode.
 Here the URL specified in the `video` attribute of the `JSON` database is used.
+See [here](https://support.google.com/youtube/answer/171780?hl=en) for more information on embedding YouTube videos.

 #### Podcast Episodes